HelpGiveThanks/HGTconfiguration/TGBpermissions.md

 ### Project 2

 No set changes from globally set defaults.
+Project hidden from Regular Users and Guests.

 ## Specific User Permissions
 ### User 1